 - Enter your search criteria into one or more search boxes.

-- Narrow your search results, if desired, by limiting your search to only active requests.
+- Narrow your search results by limiting your search to only active requests.

 - Click the bottom half of the Search icon and select Search Only Active Requests.